 It goes to show that by shifting your healthcare regime to a more holistic preventative approach, you can help offset – or at least catch earlier – some of the more common ailments that you may experience as you age.

-Disclaimer: Information provided in this article is not medical advice and you should consult with your healthcare practitioner.
+Disclaimer: Information provided in this article is of a general nature.
 Australian Unity accepts no responsibility for the accuracy of any of the opinions, advice, representations or information contained in this publication.
 Readers should rely on their own advice and enquiries in making decisions affecting their own health, wellbeing or interest.
+Interviewee names and titles were accurate at the time of writing.